Full Rules and Regulations

 Each exhibitor has control over the space it has rented and may prevent those considered competitors from gaining access to, photographing, videotaping or otherwise mechanically recording its exhibit or presentations.
 No exhibitor shall deny any reasonable request to photograph the exhibit from outside the perimeter of the booth.

-Any corporate meeting to be held in Los Angeles during the SIR 2018 Annual Scientific Meeting, which references the SIR meeting, to include pre- and post-meetings, corporate satellite symposia and educational events, must be approved by the Society.
+Any corporate meeting to be held in Austin during the SIR 2019 Annual Scientific Meeting, which references the SIR meeting, to include pre- and post-meetings, corporate satellite symposia and educational events, must be approved by the Society.
 SIR will coordinate scheduling and space release for exhibitor meetings.
-Exhibitors intending to host sales, pre-convention or post-convention meetings involving only their own employees in Los Angeles during March 17-22, 2018, must submit a written request for approval to SIR in advance of promotion of same and there may be an associated cost to do so.
+Exhibitors intending to host sales, pre-convention or post-convention meetings involving only their own employees in Austin during March 23-28, 2019, must submit a written request for approval to SIR in advance of promotion of same and there may be an associated cost to do so.
 For all other meetings, see rules 1 and 3.

 All exhibit matters and questions not covered in these rules and regulations are subject to the decision of SIR management.
 SIR may amend these rules and regulations at any time and all amendments shall be equally binding on all parties.
 In the event of any amendment or addition to these rules and regulations, written notice will be given by SIR to such exhibitors as may be affected.
 The abbreviation “SIR” used in the rules and regulations, shall mean Society of Interventional Radiology, a not-for-profit corporation, and, as the context may require, its directors, officers, agents and/or employees duly acting for SIR in the management of the exhibition.

-Exhibitors intending to issue press releases or hold press conferences in Los Angeles during the period of March 17-22, 2018 must submit a written request and coordinate the event with SIR by contacting the communications department at (703) 691-1805 or Comm@SIRweb.org.
+Exhibitors intending to issue press releases or hold press conferences in Austin during the period of March 23-28, 2019 must submit a written request and coordinate the event with SIR by contacting the communications department at (703) 691-1805 or Comm@sirweb.org.
 All requests are subject to approval by SIR.